RSZ-Nld/Cw-Decoder/Readme.md

 You need a buck convertor from 3.7V to 5V for the ATS-25 or the second pcb with convertor, see below

+!!!
+There was a fault in the orginal diagram, Cap 10uF the + between Pin 1 and 8 LM386 was wrong, see my new diagram !!!

 ### Photos